-If the current conditions allow to perform onsite audits for the assessment of internal operations and maintenance functions, airlines should perform the audit in accordance with processes and procedures defined in their applicable manuals.
+If the current conditions allow onsite audits for the assessment of internal operations and maintenance functions to be performed, airlines should perform such audits in accordance with processes and procedures defined in their applicable manuals.

-Airlines should also ensure relevant requirements and guidance related with COVID-19 such as social distancing rules, use of protective equipment, etc., are followed by the auditors and auditee while the audit is being performed.
+Airlines should also ensure relevant requirements and guidance related to operations during COVID-19 such as social distancing rules, use of protective equipment, etc., are followed by the auditors and auditee while the audit is being performed.
 Refer to the WHO site for relevant information.